 Emergency Preparedness

 One result of the recent trend toward open office environments is that smoke from office fires is not contained or isolated as effectively as in less open designs.
-Open office designs allow smoke to spread quickly, and the incorporation of many synthetic and other combustible material in office fixtures (such as furniture, rugs, drapes, plastic wastebaskets, and vinyl-covered walls) often makes “smoky” fires.
+Open office designs allow smoke to spread quickly, and the incorporation of many synthetic and other combustible materials in office fixtures (such as furniture, rugs, drapes, plastic wastebaskets, and vinyl-covered walls) often makes “smoky” fires.
 In addition to being smoky, many synthetic materials can emit toxic materials during a fire.
 For example, cyanide can be emitted from urethane, which is commonly used in upholstery stuffing.
 Most burning materials can emit carbon monoxide.
-Inhalation of these toxic materials can severely hamper an office worker’s chances of timely getting out of an area on fire.
-This makes it imperative for office workers to recognize the signal to evacuate their work area and know how to exit in an expedient manner.
+Inhalation of these toxic materials can severely hamper a worker’s chances of getting out of an area on fire in a timely manner.
+This makes it imperative for office workers to recognize the signal to evacuate their work area and know how to exit expediently.

-- Identifying the individuals responsible for various aspects of the plan (chain of command) so that, in an emergency, confusion will be minimized and employees will have no doubt about who has authority for making decisions;
+- Identifying the individuals responsible for various aspects of the plan (i.e., chain of command) so that, in an emergency, confusion will be minimized, and employees will have no doubt about who has authority for making decisions.

-- Identifying the method of communication that will be used to alert employees that an evacuation or some other action is required, as well as how employees can report emergencies (such as manual pull stations, public address systems, or telephones); and
+- Identifying the method of communication that will be used to alert employees that an evacuation or other action is required, as well as how employees can report emergencies (e.g., pull stations, public address systems, telephones, etc.).

 - Identifying the evacuation routes from the building and locations where employees will gather.